Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The official launch of the game has been confirmed, incorporating all feedback from testers to enhance gameplay and ensure a stable experience for players.
+The official launch of the game has been confirmed, following the incorporation of all tester feedback to enhance gameplay and ensure a stable experience for players.

 **Gameplay Overview:**
 - You will interact with the game using text commands.